-So we’ve turned to Jacquelyn Ward and Ana Maes of Our Story Bridal for a bit of guidance.
+So we’ve turned to Jacquelyn Ward and Ana Maes of the now-shuttered Our Story Bridal to learn how to find the perfect wedding dress.
 As the founders of NYC’s first luxury consignment bridal boutique for designer wedding dresses, they know a thing or two about nailing down your perfect bridal style—and why it’s helpful that you do.
 “It’s best to have an idea of what you’re looking for before you start the search,” says Ward.
 “It makes the process less overwhelming, and you will be more confident in your decision-making.”

 “At Our Story Bridal, we are off-the-rack, which means buying that exact dress; this is great for brides on a short timeline or who want to avoid any risks when their dress finally comes in five months later,” adds Maes, who explains that because of this, brides should make an appointment with them when they're ready to buy and when they have a sense of what they might like.
 “If they’re not ready to say yes, then their dream dress might be snapped up by another bride.”